 Reactive Performance Management

 The first thing to understand is that older-performance management techniques were reactive.
 They were designed to address issues in a past-focused way.
-Because of that, they were very limited.
-While performance management will always need at least some degree of reactivity to it, it must also be proactive and agile enough that employees can use the feedback provided to make real, meaningful change today.
+Because of that, they were constrained.
+While performance management will always need at least some degree of reactivity, it must also be proactive and agile enough that employees can use the feedback provided to make real, meaningful changes today.

 Not Particularly Useful

 Another hallmark of the old performance management method was a lack of any real utility.
 Sure, you could look at a situation, extrapolate from it, and tell an employee what they should have done in the situation.
-However, if that situation was six months prior and has never occurred again, what’s the point?
+However, what’s the point if that situation was six months prior and has never occurred again?
 What value does it deliver?
 What’s the use?

 Tied to Their Ability to Live

 On the surface, tying an annual performance review to an individual’s ability to earn a paycheck seems to make sense.
-After all, if their raise hinges on how well they perform, they’re going to be more motivated to perform well, right?
+After all, if their raise hinges on how well they perform, they will be more motivated to perform well, right?
 Actually, that’s wrong.

 When you tie raises strictly to performance, you doom your employees.
-A single misstep is all it takes in some cases to erase that raise, but it does nothing to address the rising cost of living.
+In some cases, a single misstep is all it takes to erase that raise, but it does nothing to address the rising cost of living.
 What’s the logical next step?
 The employee is going to be looking for a new job where they can make more money.

 A One-Way Flow of Information

-The result of this was that it made the employee feel as though their thoughts, ideas, and feelings were valueless.
-If the company doesn’t value what an employee has to offer, then they’re going to disengage and are unlikely to remain with an employer for the long term.
+The result was that it made the employee feel as though their thoughts, ideas, and feelings were valueless.
+If the company doesn’t value what an employee has to offer, they’re going to disengage and are unlikely to remain with an employer for the long term.

 How Has Performance Management Changed?

 Performance management was forced to change – it had failed to achieve the very thing it was designed to do.
-Because of its shortcomings, managers were unable to encourage better performance in their team members.
-It took several decades for that realization to set in, as well as for the necessary technology to be developed, but it’s a brand new world today.
+Because of its shortcomings, managers could not encourage better performance in their team members.
+It took several decades for that realization to set in and for the necessary technology to be developed, but it’s a brand new world today.